Richardsonian Romanesque

 Richardsonian Romanesque is a style of Romanesque Revival architecture named after the American architect Henry Hobson Richardson (1838–1886).
-The revival style incorporates 11th and 12th century southern French, Spanish, and Italian Romanesque characteristics.
-Richardson first used elements of the style in his Richardson Olmsted Complex in Buffalo, New York, designed in 1870.
+The revival style incorporates 11th- and 12th-century southern French, Spanish, and Italian Romanesque characteristics.
+Richardson first used elements of the style in his Richardson Olmsted Complex in Buffalo, New York, designed in 1870, and Trinity Church in Boston is his most well-known example of this medieval revival style.
 Multiple architects followed in this style in the late 19th century; Richardsonian Romanesque later influenced modern styles of architecture as well.

 History and development

 This very free revival style incorporates 11th and 12th century southern French, Spanish and Italian Romanesque characteristics.
 It emphasizes clear, strong picturesque massing, round-headed "Romanesque" arches, often springing from clusters of short squat columns, recessed entrances, richly varied rustication, blank stretches of walling contrasting with bands of windows, and cylindrical towers with conical caps embedded in the walling.

 Architects working in the style

 The style includes work by the generation of architects practicing in the 1880s before the influence of the Beaux-Arts styles.

 Some of the practitioners who most faithfully followed Richardson's proportion, massing and detailing had worked in his office.
 These include: